 Experimental Design

-The benchmark for causal inference — random assignment eliminates selection bias by design.
+The gold standard for internal validity — random assignment eliminates selection bias by design.

 One-Line Implementation